 New Sheridan Hotel & Opera House

 Telluride and Mountain Village offer a unique shopping experience laced with alpine charm.
-Side stepping retail chains, Telluride's merchants offer original and unique goods that you'll only find here.
-Town shops include art galleries, antiques, bookstores, boutiques, pottery shops and home furnishings, as well as groceries and sporting goods.
+Sidestepping retail chains, Telluride's merchants provide original and unique goods that you'll only find here from art galleries, antiques, bookstores, boutiques, pottery shops, home furnishings, as well as groceries and sporting goods.

 Regional National Parks

 Arches National Park - Arches National Park preserves over two thousand natural sandstone arches, including the world-famous Delicate Arch.
 You will also see unique geological resources and formations.

 San Juan Skyway - Traveling through the magnificent San Juan Mountains and making stops at historic towns like Durango and Telluride, Colorado's San Juan Skyway Scenic and Historic Byway is an essential journey for road trippers, with jaw-dropping views.

 Established as a gold mining town after it was first discovered in 1858, the town was named after the element Tellurium, which was never actually found in Telluride's mountains.
 Telluride began slowly because of its isolated location, until in 1890 when the railroad reached the town, which brought in more mines and brought out more ore.

 In June 1889, Butch Cassidy, before becoming associated with his gang, "The Wild Bunch," robbed the San Miguel Valley Bank in Telluride of $24,580 and later became famous as a bank robber.